rdfostrich/article-jws2018-ostrich/content/storage.md

 </figcaption>
 </figure>

-Secondly, we also introduce an algorithm for incrementally calculating the position of a deletion within a changeset in [](#algorithm-positions).
+Because our querying algorithms require the position of each deletion within a changeset, we introduce an algorithm for incrementally calculating this position in [](#algorithm-positions).
-<span class="comment" data-author="RV">say why</span>
 For this, we externally maintain mappings from triple to a counter for each possible triple pattern.
 For the `???` triple pattern, we only have to maintain a single counter, as each triple will match with this.
 In total, we maintain seven triple patterns per triple, we don't maintain a counter for the triple itself as its value is always 1.